 Tchou Tchou Train

-The Tchou Tchou Train that took us around was fun, with it being bouncy, on the wrong side of the road and open-aired, did not allow any time to time to appreciate the two stops you had at Roche a la Voila and Ouen Toro were excruciatingly short, which was a real shame.
+The Tchou Tchou Train that took us around was fun, with it being bouncy, on the wrong side of the road and open-aired, but it did not allow much time to time to appreciate the two stops you had at Roche a la Voila and Ouen Toro.
+They were excruciatingly short, which was a real shame.
 (There are actually three, but we didn’t do the markets as it was a public holiday and they weren’t open).

 The tour was also supposed to be 2 hours and meant to have cheese and wine, but it was an hour and a half with none of the latter.
 Originally, I didn’t want to do the Tchou Tchou Train but instead do the Hop-On, Hop-Off Bus which took you to the same parts of town but were a little more linger-friendly, but we opted for the train, which wasn’t all-in-all a bad thing because the people who decided to bus around were standing in the rain for quite some time while we were sitting in a covered train.